nickwerline/ProxyDecks/README.md

 ## How to run

 Download the repository.
-Easiest methods are probably downloading GitHub for Desktop for a graphical interface to pull the files or downloading the repo as a zip file.
+Easiest method is probably downloading GitHub for Desktop for a graphical interface to pull the files.
+Or you can download the repo as a zip file, but if there are changes you will have to redownload the entire folder.

-Write your cards into CardList.txt; you don't need to write the leader back ID if you have the front.
-There is an example deck populated.
+Write your cards into CardList.txt, there is an example deck populated.
 The format reads dbs-decks.com's export to txt format, so you can just copy paste that file.
 The only text that matters is a number followed by a card ID on the same line.
 All the other text, such as the name of the card, is ignored and can be left out.
-A minimally formatted input file will be generated when you run the program.
-Lastly, a pdf of your cards will be written to the folder as well.
+A minimally formatted input file will be generated when you run the program, CardList_Formatted.txt, that can also be pasted into CardList.txt for input.
+Lastly, a pdf of your cards, Cards.pdf, will be written to the folder.

+A leader's back will be automatically included if the front is listed, use --no_leader_back to prevent this.
+To only print the back, simply write the card id for the back.

 ### Method 1